oven-sh/bun/README.md

 bun run.js # listening on port 1337
 ```

 Discord does not accept an insecure HTTP server, so you will need to provide an SSL certificate or put the interactions server behind a secure reverse proxy.
-For development, you can use ngrok/cloudflare tunnel to expose local ports as secure URL.
+For development, you can use an ngrok/Cloudflare tunnel to expose local ports as secure URLs.

 ## Using bun with Next.js